spite/Storyline.js/README.md

  - easeIn: ease in from the previous value to the key value.
  - easeOut: ease out from the previous value to the key value.
  - easeInOut: ease in and out from the previous value to the key value.
+ - easeInElastic: ease in elastic from the previous value to the key value.
+ - easeOutElastic: ease out elastic from the previous value to the key value.
+ - easeInOutElastic: ease in and out elastic from the previous value to the key value.
+ - easeInBounce: ease in bounce from the previous value to the key value.
+ - easeOutBounce: ease out bounce from the previous value to the key value.
+ - easeInOutBounce: ease in and out bounce from the previous value to the key value.
  - quadratic(from,c,to): get value along a qaudratic bezier curve (see [stackoverflow explainations](http://stackoverflow.com/questions/5634460/quadratic-bezier-curve-calculate-point)).
  - cubic(from,cx,cy,to): get value along a cubic bezier curve (see [stackoverflow explainations](http://stackoverflow.com/questions/5634460/quadratic-bezier-curve-calculate-point)).